agileadam/xdebug-trace-for-vim/README.md

 ### Performance
 It will take some time to open an xt file and process the folds.
 Keep your files as small as possible (by using `xdebug_start_trace()` and `xdebug_stop_trace()`, for example, to focus on specific function calls).

+I have successfully parsed a file with 3,013,007 lines using the methods outlined here.
+It took 2.5 minutes to open the file, but it worked perfectly once it opened.

 ### Folding Behavior
 If you open a fold (`zo`) and nothing seems to happen, keep opening (`zo zo zo zo`) until it eventually opens.
 I'll have to debug this someday.